redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

   >**Note**
   >
   > This step is optional, since in case that the file is not found, the Ansible playbooks will use the offline token to download it.
-Nevertheless is recomended to download it manually since from time to time the aap.tar.gz file sha could change, making impossible for the playbook to download it (You get a `HTTP Error 403: Forbidden` error while trying to download the `aap.tar.gz` file).
+Nevertheless is recomended to download it manually since from time to time the AAP Setup file SHA could change, preventing the playbook from downloading it (You get a `HTTP Error 403: Forbidden` error while trying to download the `aap.tar.gz` file).

 You need to download the `Ansible Automation Platform Setup`.
 [Here](https://access.redhat.com/downloads/content/480/ver=2.4/rhel---9/2.4/x86_64/product-software) you can find the 2.4 version.